Section 172(1) Statements

 The Board of Directors adhere to an established Corporate Governance Framework to support the Board’s aim of achieving the long-term success of the Company and sustainable value for its shareholder.

 The Directors continued to provide oversight governance of its subsidiaries to ensure that they comply with the Group’s policies and maintain high standards of business conduct.
-Updates regarding the activities of the subsidiaries are provided via the DFS Operating Committee as and when relevant.
+Updates regarding the activities of the subsidiaries are provided via Trustee Services Operating Committee as and when relevant.
+The property assets of the subsidiaries are in the process of being transferred to third parties.
+Once completed the long-term strategy of the two subsidiaries will be considered.

 The Board engages with the London Branch on various matters including governance.